ryderjsmith/IncidentDesk/README.md

 All data is exportable as PDF, xlsx or html.

 Allows the race track to keep a database of on track incidents for future reference.
-Database is built and utilized after first run locally.
+Database is built and utilized locally after the first run.